Table of Contents

 Sago Palm

-Many plants are considered toxic to animals, and the Sago Palm is no exception.
+Many plants are considered toxic to animals, and the Sago Palms are no exception.
 This plant thrives in various climates and can be found outdoors as an ornamental shrub in temperate zones.
-The plant is highly poisonous to dogs and toxic to humans.
+According to the Dog Trust Organization, the sago palm plant is highly toxic to dogs and humans.

 What Types of Trees Are Poisonous to Dogs?